nathanael-fijalkow/stamina/readme.txt

 the fifth line is the final states.
 Each state should be separated by spaces. the next lines are the transition matrices, one for each letter in the input order.
 A transition matrix is given by actions (1 and _) separated by spaces.
 Each matrix is preceded by a single character line, the letter (for readability and checking purposes).

+Careful: if the input is a classical automaton for star-height computation, it has to be either deterministic, or to be the dual (accepting states reversed) of a non-deterministic automaton for the complement language.

 ************
 Sage Library
 ************